hyperledger-labs/mosaique-decentralized-workflows/documentation/whitepaper.md

 technical solution that can handle the automation of workflows between organizations and individuals that retains the level of security and trust that each participant requires.
 That is, until now.

+### Introduction to Mosaique

+Mosaique decentralized workflows is a platform that uses Hyperledger Fabric blockchain which aims to provide interoperability between multiple organizations, while still maintaining the trust and security expected from such actions.
+On top of maintaining trust and security, Mosaique also provides added benefits such as increased productivity, increased security, and adaptability.
+There are many use cases that Mosaique can provide the solution to such as car insurance, supply chains, house ownership, manufacturing, concert tours, etc. The common denominator among all these use cases is that multiple organizations are sending inputs back and forth amongst one another.

+Normally the flow of information between multiple organizations would be done using paper which can lead to information getting lost, fraud being committed, inaccuracies, slow processes, and increased expenses due to the number of third parties involved.
+A lot of the pitfalls associated with the traditional methods of handling business workflows between numerous corporations can be solved using decentralized automated workflows.
+Mosaique handles decentralized workflows by using the Hyperledger Fabric blockchain in conjunction with data-driven state machines.
+To put it simply, Mosaique’s data-driven state machine would represent the steps in a workflow.
+The steps would be represented through various states and determining which state to move to next would be based on inputs and transition logic.

+Mosaique provides a visual editor that allows stakeholders to create steps in a workflow process by simply dragging and dropping nodes on the screen.
+Each node represents a step in the workflow process.
+A template representing the workflow is constantly being updated whenever the user of the visual editor adds, deletes, or edits nodes.
+In technical terms, this template is represented by a JSON template that has all the necessary keys and values required to make up a particular workflow.
+The beauty of the visual editor is that the stakeholders do not have to understand the technical details of the template.
+This means that stakeholders can be involved in the development process as opposed to normally having to communicate with programmers for clarification on technical details that they lack.

+During each step in the workflow process the stakeholders can provide content that the users will see such as images, text inputs, display text, buttons, etc. Going back to the car insurance example, the user of the visual editor would provide different content for different roles in the system.
+For example, a claims adjuster would need to have an input box where they can insert a dollar amount, another input box for a description, and a button to go to the next state.
+This means the user of the visual editor would need to provide all the necessary display content that gets rendered to each user, during each state.
+The display content from the templates will be able to be rendered by multiple different interfaces, both web and mobile.
+At that point organizations can customize the styling of the display content to their liking, without needing any knowledge of front-end programming.

 #### Getting to automated decentralized workflows